top of page

 The men are preparing for peer evaluation, where men are taught how to give and receive accountability.
 We will also begin taking a deeper dive into attitudes, feelings, and emotions through our relationships with one another and our personal relationship with Jesus Christ.

-6 weeks
+12 weeks

-During orientation, each man will look at two areas: trust and ownership.
+During this phase, each man will look at two areas: trust and ownership.
 A man must be able to trust God and other men in the program in order to break down the walls that have kept them wrapped in their addictions.
 Equally or perhaps more importantly, each man starts to take ownership of his life and of the choices he made.
 It will become clear to him how his decisions have negatively impacted not only his but the lives of others.
 In the end, he begins to take responsibility for his actions and starts to develop an attitude of integrity.

 Men will look intently at the consequences of their actions.
 The denial that has had such a stronghold in their lives begins to dissipate and the reality becomes clearer.
 They will see what has been jeopardized in their relationships and the opportunities that were lost because of their addiction.
 Without this help to see reality, most addicts continue to stay in a fantasy world, which enables them to continue in the cycle of addiction.
 This phase gives a man an opportunity to remove the shackles and distorted vision to see the truth and to start repairing what was destroyed.